Is the festival still happening?

 Can we bring our dog?

 Dogs should not be brought to any of the eagle viewing sites as they may scare the birds away.
 Most venues also will not allow pets.

-How many bald eagles are in the Harrision-Chehalis area?
+How many bald eagles are in the Harrison-Chehalis area?

 UPDATE ** Over the past two years we have noticed a huge increase in eagle numbers.
 In 2010 we counted 7,362 bald eagles over a 2 km stretch of the Harrison River.
-Each year up to 1,200 bald eagles return to the Harrision-Chehalis delta as the salmon are running.
-Check out the bald eagle counts done by from 1999 to 2005 from the home page.
+Each year up to 1,200 bald eagles return to the Harrison-Chehalis delta as the salmon are running.

 Where is the best place to see the most eagles?

 The eagles can shift locations from early morning to later in the evening and the “best” viewing spots can change throughout the day.
-One sure fire way to stay warm and see large numbers of these incredible raptors is by booking on a Fraser River Safari river tour, special expeditions will be running during this weekend and every weekend in November & most of December.
-For land based eagle viewing there is Eagle Point, Sandpiper & Tapadera Estates they all offer great viewing opportunities.
-For more information refer to the schedule of events.
+One sure-fire way to stay warm and see large numbers of these incredible raptors is by booking on a Fraser River Safari river tour, special expeditions will be running during this weekend and every weekend in November & most of December.
+For land-based eagle viewing, there is Eagle Point and Sandpiper Golf Resort.